In this section

-University employees (faculty, staff, student employees) and other covered individuals (e.g., affiliates, vendors, independent contractors, etc.) in their accessing and handling of student records, data or information in any form (paper, digital text, image, audio, video, microfilm, etc.) during the course of conducting University business (administrative, financial, teaching, research or service).
+University employees (faculty, staff, and student employees) and other covered individuals (e.g., affiliates, vendors, independent contractors, etc.) in their accessing and handling of student records, data, or information in any form (paper, digital text, image, audio, video, microfilm, etc.) during the course of conducting university business (administrative, financial, teaching, research or service).
 This policy shall apply to all offices and divisions of Rosalind Franklin University (RFUMS) and to all current or former students of RFUMS.

 The following constitutes RFUMS policy concerning student rights of access to personal educational records in compliance with the FERPA.
 Certain definitions and principles contained in the law and guidelines are as follows:

 - A “student” is defined as one who has attended, or is attending, RFUMS and whose records are in the files of the university.
 Attendance is defined as the date of first enrollment at the university or participation in a university sponsored program or activity, whichever occurs earlier.

 - Educational records do not include files retained by individuals that are not accessible to any other person except a designee or replacement.